Bolivia: Etymology

 Bolivia is named after Simón Bolívar, a Venezuelan leader in the Spanish American wars of independence.
-The leader of Venezuela, Antonio José de Sucre, had been given the option by Bolívar to either unite Charcas (present-day Bolivia) with the newly formed Republic of Peru, to unite with the United Provinces of the Río de la Plata, or to formally declare its independence from Spain as a wholly independent state.
+The leader of Venezuela, Antonio José de Sucre, had been given the option by Bolívar to either unify Charcas (present-day Bolivia) with the newly formed Republic of Peru, to unify with the United Provinces of the Río de la Plata, or to formally declare its independence from Spain as a wholly independent state.
 Sucre opted to create a brand new state and on 6 August 1825, with local support, named it in honor of Simón Bolívar.

 The original name was Republic of Bolívar.
 Some days later, congressman Manuel Martín Cruz proposed: "If from Romulus, Rome, then from Bolívar, Bolivia" (Si de Rómulo, Roma; de Bolívar, Bolivia).
 The name was approved by the Republic on 3 October 1825.
 In 2009, a new constitution changed the country's official name to "Plurinational State of Bolivia" to reflect the multi-ethnic nature of the country and the strengthened rights of Bolivia's indigenous peoples under the new constitution.

 History

 Pre-colonial

-The region now known as Bolivia had been occupied for over 2,500 years when the Aymara arrived.
-However, present-day Aymara associate themselves with the ancient civilization of the Tiwanaku Empire which had its capital at Tiwanaku, in Western Bolivia.
-The capital city of Tiwanaku dates from as early as 1500 BC when it was a small, agriculturally-based village.
+The region now known as Bolivia had been occupied for over 2,500 years when the Aymara arrived; however, present-day Aymara associate themselves with the ancient civilization of the Tiwanaku Polity, which had its capital at Tiwanaku, in Western Bolivia.
+The capital city of Tiwanaku dates back as early as 1500 BC, when it was a small, agriculturally-based village.

-The Aymara community grew to urban proportions between AD 600 and AD 800, becoming an important regional power in the southern Andes.
-According to early estimates, the city covered approximately 6.5 sqkm at its maximum extent and had between 15,000 and 30,000 inhabitants.
-In 1996 satellite imaging was used to map the extent of fossilized suka kollus (flooded raised fields) across the three primary valleys of Tiwanaku, arriving at population-carrying capacity estimates of anywhere between 285,000 and 1,482,000 people.
+The Aymara community grew to urban proportions between AD 600 and AD 800, becoming an important regional power in the southern Andes from La Paz.
+According to early estimates, the city covered approximately 6.5 sqkm at its peak, and had between 15,000 and 30,000 inhabitants.
+However, in 1996, satellite imaging was used to map the extent of preserved suka kollus (flooded raised fields) across the three primary valleys of Tiwanaku, with the results suggesting a population-carrying capacity of anywhere between 285,000 and 1,482,000 people.

-Around AD 400, Tiwanaku went from being a locally dominant force to a predatory state.
-Tiwanaku expanded its reaches into the Yungas and brought its culture and way of life to many other cultures in Peru, Bolivia, and Chile.
-Tiwanaku was not a violent culture in many respects.
-In order to expand its reach, Tiwanaku exercised great political astuteness, creating colonies, fostering trade agreements (which made the other cultures rather dependent), and instituting state cults.
+Around AD 400, Tiwanaku went from being a locally-dominant force to a 'predatory' state, aggressively expanding its reach into the Yungas and bringing its culture and ways to new peoples in Peru, Bolivia, and Chile.
+Nonetheless, Tiwanaku was not a violent or domineering culture; to expand its reach, the state exercised great political astuteness, created colonies, fostered local trade agreements (which made other cultures rather dependent), and instituted state cults.

-The empire continued to grow with no end in sight.
-William H. Isbell states "Tiahuanaco underwent a dramatic transformation between AD 600 and 700 that established new monumental standards for civic architecture and greatly increased the resident population."
-Tiwanaku continued to absorb cultures rather than eradicate them.
-Archaeologists note a dramatic adoption of Tiwanaku ceramics into the cultures which became part of the Tiwanaku empire.
-Tiwanaku's power was further solidified through the trade it implemented among the cities within its empire.